AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 ## Cross entropy

 Although the model entropy quantifies the uncertainty in the model's own predictions, it does not tell us anything about how the model is doing in comparison to the actual class.
 More formally, the entropy gives us no information about how **uncertain** our **class prediction** is relative to the actual class of the data point.
 Instead, to measure the expected difference between our model predicted class and the **actual class** of a pattern $\mathbf{x}_{n}$, we can use the cross entropy.
-We will denote the probabilities of the target classes as $t_{n}$ and we note that these will take the values of 1 when the data point belongs to the positive class and 0 when it does not.
+We will denote the probabilities of the target classes as $t_{n}$, and we note that these will take the values of 1 when the data point belongs to the positive class and 0 when it does not.
 We denote the distribution of the actual class as $\mathrm{T}$ and the prediction distribution as $\mathrm{P}$.
 Therefore, now we can define the cross entropy prediction $\mathrm{y}_{n}$ as:

 $$